 Full Meal Deal: You provide the entire meal with drinks and paper products.

-- Provide a meal for 100 people and 150 between May-August.
+- Provide a meal for 50-60 people and sometimes more between May-August.
 We keep an eye on the numbers in attendance and ensure we have enough food for everyone.
 We try to incorporate protein, starch, veggie and dessert.

 - Food choice: Whatever fits your budget and cooking skills!
 Kindly avoid pasta with red sauce, as they get this in the shelters.

-WHAT MISSION FROM MARS PROVIDES: Our team will provide sterno set-up (the catering heated trays), two tables, serving utensils, hand sanitzer, serving gloves, and trash bags.
-A member from our team (typically Christy) will meet you downtown to help set up with some regular volunteers.
-We will bring plates, forks, and napkins, but we appreciate these donated if your team is able.
+WHAT MISSION FROM MARS PROVIDES: Our team will provide two tables, hand sanitizer, serving gloves, utensil packets and trash bags.
+A member from our team will meet you downtown to help set up with some regular volunteers.

 WHAT DOES YOUR GROUP PROVIDE:

 - Food will be packaged on site in to-go containers

 - We encourage bottled water and they love other beverage alternatives.
 However, we always try to have 100 bottles of water.
 What is not drank is then taken to the encampment areas.